 A Quiet Night In remains one of my favourite ever episodes of Inside No. 9, would you ever do another silent episode?

-SP: We wouldn’t do it in the same way certainly.
+Steve: We wouldn’t do it in the same way certainly.
 It was really instructive to us to see that you could get so much non-verbal comedy out there.
 We could certainly imagine sequences which are not dialogue driven, but I think delivering another half hour silent comedy?
 We’ve done that now.

 The irony would be that if we did, we’d be accused of running out of ideas!

 You directed a few episodes last series.
 Have you done the same for series three?